 When you have taken care of all of the above-mentioned issues and uploaded images on web pages, you need to make sure they load faster.

 Resizing, compressing, and choosing the right image formats will help you load your images faster.
 The lighter the file size, the faster it will load.
-But you don’t need to load all images in a single webpage at a time.
+But you don’t need to load all images on a single webpage at a time.
 You need to load images only that come to visitors’ screens.
 This is called image lazy loading.
 So, how will you take care of this issue?
 You need to enable lazy loading.

 We have a detailed tutorial on how to lazy load images on WordPress sites.
 From WordPress version 5.5 onwards, lazing loading will be enabled natively.